-Witham smiled, and a trace of irony he could not quite repress was just diswas necessary, sir.
+Witham smiled, and a trace of irony he could not quite repress was just discernible in his voice.
+"I scarcely think that was necessary, sir.
 It is, of course, sufficient for me to have rendered a small service to the distinguished family which has given me an opportunity of proving my right to recognition, and neither you, nor Miss Barrington, need have any apprehension that I will presume upon it!"

 Barrington wheeled round.
-"You have the Courthorne temper, at least, and percernible in his voice.
-"I scarcely think that haps I deserved this display of it.
+"You have the Courthorne temper, at least, and perhaps I deserved this display of it.
 You acted with commendable discretion in coming straight to me-and the astonishment I got drove the other aspect of the question out of my head.
 If it hadn't been for you, my niece would have frozen."